ansible/lightbulb/guides/README.md

-# Ansible Lightbulb - Ansible Engine
+# Ansible Lightbulb Guides

-These guides are part of lightbulb, a multi-purpose toolkit for effectively demonstrating Ansible's capabilities or providing informal workshop training in various forms -- instructor-led, hands-on or self-paced.
+These guides are part of lightbulb, a multi-purpose toolkit for effectively demonstrating Ansible's capabilities or providing informal trainings in various forms -- instructor-led, hands-on or self-paced.

 ## Available Guides